Ubisoft explores how blockchain games can help players

 Anne Puck: We’re really excited about the Blockchain Game Summit, yes.
 Just to introduce myself, I’m a blockchain initiative manager.
 I joined Ubisoft two years ago as an in-house attorney.
 It’s quite uncommon to work on tech matters with a legal background, but this is what is unique about blockchain.
 People are coming from different backgrounds and working together.

-Now I’m a member of our strategic innovation lab.
+Now, I’m a member of our strategic innovation lab.
 Our job is to analyze the changes happening in technological fields, in society, and in business practices.
 Ubisoft is working to remain at the forefront of emerging technologies and provide players with new ways to have fun.
-As you know, blockchain is the biggest thing on the market for technology since the internet.
+As you know, blockchain is the biggest thing on the market for technology since the Internet.
 We feel that we can’t miss this opportunity, and that’s why we decided to launch the blockchain initiative at the beginning of this year.

 GamesBeat: What would you communicate to people who don’t know too much about blockchain as far as why you think it’s this important?

-Puck: At Ubisoft we think it’s crucial to be part of pioneering the ways players can benefit from what blockchain has to offer.
-We think that blockchain has the potential to transform the gaming experience, and even maybe to empower players as true stakeholders in their worlds.
+Puck: At Ubisoft, we think it’s crucial to be part of pioneering the ways players can benefit from what blockchain has to offer.
+We think that blockchain has the potential to transform the gaming experience and even maybe to empower players as true stakeholders in their worlds.
 That’s why our job is to accelerate the integration of blockchain at Ubisoft with this initiative.

 GamesBeat: I’ve written a lot of stories on blockchain gaming startups.
 So far, it seems like a lot of the big companies are still sitting on the sidelines.
 They’re not as enthusiastic about launching blockchain projects.
 Do you see that and understand why that might be happening?
 Why does Ubisoft, one of the biggest companies in gaming, have an interest already?